NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Purloining Cloak.md

 **Activate** `pf2:2` command, envision

-**Effect** The cloak casts 2nd-rank [[Spells/Illusory Disguise|Illusory Disguise]] on you, usually to your specifications.
+**Effect** The cloak casts 2nd-rank [[Illusory Disguise|Illusory Disguise]] on you, usually to your specifications.
 However the cloak can choose the appearance of the illusion for you.

 * * *